A Pseudoline Counterexample to the Strong Dirac Conjecture: Strong Dirac conjecture

-\begin{thm} For any $j \in \mathbb{N}^+$, there exists an arrangement of $n = 18j + 7$ pseudolines such that no pseudoline is incident to more than $8j + 2$ vertices. \end{thm} \begin{proof} We will describe the construction of a wedge for a pseudoline arrangement for arbitrary $j$, and show that it has the claimed number of pseudolines and intersection property.
+\begin{thm} For any $j \in \mathbb{N}^+$, there exists an arrangement of $n = 18j + 7$ pseudolines such that no pseudoline is incident to more than $8j + 2$ vertices. \end{thm} We will describe the construction of a wedge for a pseudoline arrangement for arbitrary $j$, and show that it has the claimed number of pseudolines and intersection property.
 We refer to Berman \cite[Fig.11]{Ber08} for a proof that the described wedge actually represents a pseudoline arrangement.

 For an arbitrary $j$, the wedge angle will be $\pi/(6j+2)$.
 There are four distinct symmetry classes of pseudolines, plus the line at infinity.
 Two of these will be represented by the sides of the wedge; we will call these the \emph{top} and \emph{bottom} edges.
 Two will be represented by beams; we will call these the \emph{red} and \emph{blue} beams.
+See Figure \ref{fig:pseudowedge1}.

-Let $r_i$ be the point at which the $i^{\rm th}$ bounce of the red beam occurs, counting from infinity.
-Likewise, let $b_i$ be the point at which the $i^{\rm th}$ bounce of the blue beam occurs.
-After the beams reach the points $r_{3j+1}$ or $b_{3j+1}$, respectively, the beams ``retrace'' their paths.
-More specifically, for any $j$, $r_k = r_{6j+2-k}$ and $b_k = b_{6j+2-k}$.
+Let $r_i^{(j)}$ be the point at which the $i^{\rm th}$ bounce of the red beam occurs along one of the two edges, counting from infinity.
+Likewise, let $b_i^{(j)}$ be the point at which the $i^{\rm th}$ bounce of the blue beam occurs.
+When the implied value of $j$ is obvious, we simply refer to these points as $r_i$ and $b_i$.